 It is no use caring for a plant by filling it with fertilizer and water only once a year.

-So are ALL of your relationships, whether with children, spouses, parents ...
+So are ALL of your relationships, be it with children, spouses, parents ...

 A smile, a compliment, a snack, a kindness, a sincere "I love you", doing a task for the person.